 In addition, Steam Play also includes a number of optimizations that make games run better on Linux than on Windows.
 For example, games that use DirectX 11 or 12 will automatically use Vulkan instead, which generally results in better performance.

 Of course, not all games work perfectly with Steam Play.
 But the vast majority do, and the list of supported games is continuing to grow.
 So, if you’re looking for the best gaming experience on Linux, Steam is the way to go.

 Yes, Steam on Linux is not worse than on Windows.
 In fact, in many ways, it’s better.

-And if you are not into gaming, check out our article about the best graphic tools for Linux.
+And if you are not into gaming, check out our article about the best firewall for Debian.